j2store/userguide/basic_settings.md

 * Folder path for digital goods

     The relative path to the folder with your corresponding files.
+Eg., '/media/myfiles/xyz.css'